fbpx

 What does a “more complex website” even mean?
 A website is more complex when the functionality required is not basic and/or the design of the website is custom.
 Let’s take a look at what this means before we look at prices.

 When it comes to advanced functionality, this could mean many things.
 For example, you might require a custom CMS.
-Or you might require a specific feature for your website, such as allowing customers to sign in and edit appointment information, or custom features on your checkout page, such as abandoned cart recoveries.
+You might require a specific feature for your website, such as allowing customers to sign in and edit appointment information.
+Or even custom features on your checkout page, such as abandoned cart recoveries.

-It’s harder to give an exact range for a website like this, because the requirements every customer needs will be unique.
+It’s harder to give an exact range for a website like this, because the requirements will be unique.
 However, what we can say is that if you’re looking to build a complex website, you’re going to be spending a minimum of $10,000 and up to $30,000 and beyond.

 What now?